lwheelden56/TP200-tools/README.md

 - Should print the test sheet to all available printers on the specified network.
 This script is has *not* been tested to see if it works and is just a slight modification of the reboot script.

 ## print-TP200.py
-- Print custom text to a single printer.
+- Simple printer driver.
 Not designed for mass use.

 ## Future Roadmap
 - Would like to make it easier to install and run